foundation29org/RareCrowds/README.md

 db.load_simulated_data(patient_params="ideal", num_patients=20)
 ```

+In order to extract data from your database, you can get either a pandas dataframe or a list of dictionaries.
 To get a dataframe of the data in the database:
 ```python
 df = db.generate_dataframe()
 ```